Sermon: Race, Gender, and Sexuality In the Beginning

 A better category for us to use as Christians is “ethnicity,” which refers to a person’s ancestry, culture, and language and maps fairly well onto the biblical concept of “ethnos,” from which the English word “ethnicity” is derived.
 For example, the racial category of “White” therefore contains hundreds of distinct ethnicities like French, German, Spanish, Russian, and English, just as the racial category of “Asian” contains hundreds of distinct ethnicities including Japanese, Chinese, Thai, and Vietnamese.

 In contrast to race, both gender and sexuality are found “in the beginning” in the very passage we’re studying.
 They are both part of God’s good creation.
-In 1:27, God created them “male and female.”
+In Gen. 1:27, God created them “male and female.”
 And notice what follows in verse 28: the command to “be fruitful and multiply.”
 The two categories of male and female come together in marriage to produce children.
+Therefore, unlike race, gender is not a social construct.
+It is God-ordained.

 An important note: due to the influence of queer theory, our culture is increasingly distinguishing “sex” from “gender.”
 Supposedly, “sex” refers to biology while “gender” is a social category.
-For example, your sex is specified by your chromosomes and your anatomy whereas gender refers to what kinds of clothes you are expected to wear or what kind of social roles you are supposed to occupy.
+For example, your sex is specified by your chromosomes and your anatomy whereas gender refers to what kinds of clothes you are expected to wear and what kinds of toys you are supposed to play with.
 Thus, queer theorists claim that someone’s biological sex can differ from their gender identity, the social category with which they identify.

 Lastly: sexuality.
 The biblical sexual ethic follows directly from a biblical understanding of gender.
 Marriage is a lifelong covenant between a man and a woman and only within this marriage covenant is sex morally permissible.